PublishPress Capabilities Can Clean Up Your Post Editing Screens

 If I had to pick a word to describe my experience with large WordPress sites, it's “overwhelming”.

 There are so many admin notices, plugin alerts, review requests, and other demands for your attention.
-In the post editor, and particularly in Gutenberg, there are a ton of sidebar, tabs, settings, metaboxes, and configuration options.
+In the post editor, you'll find a ton of sidebar, tabs, settings, metaboxes, and configuration options.

 So with PublishPress Capabilities, we're helping you simplify the WordPress admin area.
 This plugin provides all the features you need for a clean dashboard and post editing screens.